Custom AINW Workshops at your Facility

 Manner of Teaching

-Instructors provide demonstrations and participants receive instruction in groups and one-on-one, while learning to make stone tools.
-Small groups of participants analyze the experimentally produced tools and flakes (or other by-products) to identify the key diagnostic attributes.
+AINW Instructors provide demonstrations, and participants receive both group and one-on-one instruction, while learning to make stone tools.
+Participants analyze the experimentally produced tools and flakes (or other by-products) to identify the key diagnostic attributes.
 The instructors provide training in this process and guide participants in recognizing traits that distinguish technologies.